bioinformaticssg/Introduction-to-R/README.md

 #### Intro-to-R

-This is provided as an R markdown file (.Rmd), PDF, and html.
+This is provided as an R markdown file (.Rmd), PDF, and HTML.
 This is the first tutorial in this set and focuses on the basic concepts in R.

 #### Intro-to-R-Extended

-This is provided as an R markdown file (.Rmd), PDF, and html.
+This is provided as an R markdown file (.Rmd), PDF, and HTML.
 This is an extension of the concepts introduced in the first tutorial and focuses on manipulating the provided data file.